 Heart and Blood Conditions

 The heartbeat is the squeezing and relaxing of the muscle walls at the right times in the right order.
 Normally, the heartbeat starts in the right atrium when a group of cells called the sinus node sends an electrical signal.
-This is the heart’s pacemaker.
+This is the heart’s rhythm monitor (pacemaker).

-In SVT, the heartbeat comes from either an electrically overactive area of the atria or a “short circuit” of electricity involving the atria.
-Each of these causes an abnormally rapid heartbeat.
-SVT typically occurs in distinct episodes.
+In SVT, the heartbeat comes from either a faster beating (electrically overactive) area of the atria or a “short circuit” of electricity involving the atria.
+Each of these causes an overly fast heartbeat.
+SVT typically happens in distinct episodes.
 How often these episodes occur and how long they last are different from one person to another.

 Supraventricular Tachycardia in Children

 SVT is the most common heart rhythm problem in children.
-It occurs in as many as one in 250 otherwise healthy children.
+It occurs in as many as 1 in 250 otherwise healthy children.

-Sometimes SVT goes away on its own early in life.
-If SVT is active after the first year of life, the chance that it will go away on its own is low.
+Sometimes, SVT goes away on its own early in life.
+If your child has SVT after age 1, the chance that it will go away on its own is low.

-Brief episodes are generally well tolerated, meaning they don’t bother the person much.
+Short episodes usually don’t bother the person much.
 But if the fast heartbeat continues too long, the heart can become fatigued, which can be dangerous.

-Evaluation for a heart rhythm problem usually happens after the patient (or caregiver) notices a racing heart beat.
-There are many different causes of racing heartbeat.
-So it is important to have a heart doctor confirm the diagnosis of SVT and discuss treatment options.
+Tests for a heart rhythm problem usually happen after your child (or a caregiver) notices a fast heartbeat.
+There are many different causes of a fast heartbeat.
+It is important to have a heart doctor (cardiologist) confirm the diagnosis of SVT and discuss treatment options.

 Children with SVT don’t always need treatment.
-In general, those with infrequent, well-tolerated SVT may simply be monitored.
-Those with more symptoms may take medications that can decrease the frequency of episodes.
+In general, those with SVT that doesn’t happen often and is well tolerated may simply need to be monitored.
+Those with more symptoms may take medicines that can decrease the frequency of episodes.
 There are also procedures that, in most cases, can cure the rhythm problem.

 Supraventricular Tachycardia at Seattle Children’s

-When you come to Children’s, a team of people will take care of your child.
-Along with your child’s cardiologist, you are connected with pediatric electrophysiologists (heart rhythm specialists), child life specialists, social workers and others, if their expertise is needed.
+When you come to Seattle Children’s, a team of people will take care of your child.
+Along with your child’s heart doctor (cardiologist), you are connected with heart rhythm specialists (pediatric electrophysiologist), child life specialists, social workers and others, if their expertise is needed.
 We work together to meet all of your child’s health needs and help your family through this experience.